Good evening :)

 4. Do silver stocks offer regular dividends?

-Dividend distribution in silver-related stocks depends on the company’s core operations.
+Dividend distribution in silver stocks depends on the company’s core operations.
 Mining and metal companies like Hindustan Zinc and Vedanta have historically declared dividends.
-Jewellery-focused silver players may or may not follow regular dividend policies due to retail-driven earnings volatility.
+Jewellery-focused silver players may or may not follow regular dividend policies due to retail-driven earnings volatility, which can also influence the silver share price on NSE.

-5. What are the factors affecting silver stocks prices?
+5. What are the factors affecting silver stock prices?

 Silver stock prices move with global silver prices, which are driven by industrial demand (solar panels, electronics), investment demand (as a hedge against inflation), mining output, and geopolitical developments.
 For listed companies, operational performance, cost efficiency, and forex rates are additional factors.